-How to Become a Registered Medical Assistant
+Registered Medical Assistant

 |Degree Field||Medical assisting|

-|Additional Requirements||Ability to read medical charts and diagnostic information|
+|Key Skills||Analytical, technical and interpersonal skills, attention to detail, ability to read medical charts and diagnostic information|

 Entry-level medical assistants go through a period of on-the-job training lasting up to several months, during which they work under the supervision and instruction of more experienced assistants or doctors.
 Trainees may learn medical terminology and equipment usage, routine office tasks and patient record-filing procedures.
-Medical assistants must gain five years of professional experience in order to qualify to become a Registered Medical Assistant (RMA).
+Medical assistants who have not completed an accredited training program must gain five years of professional experience to qualify for the RMA credential.

 Step 3: Earn the RMA Credential

 After earning a degree or five years of education, medical assistants can fill out an application to sit for the RMA examination.
 Those who have not completed formal education or who completed their programs more than four years ago must include a recommendation from a supervisor or employer.

 Candidates accepted for certification can schedule to take the exam at schools, testing centers or online.
 Those who test online will receive their results immediately, while those who take the paper exam must wait 8 to 10 weeks to receive their scores.
 The exam includes multiple-choice questions on topics like medical law, ethics, terminology, clerical procedure, emergency response, and sterilization.
 An individual needs to earn a score of at least 70 to pass.
 After earning certification, RMAs must renew their certification every three years by earning continuing education credits and paying a fee.

 Individuals preparing to take the RMA exam can take advantage of a variety of study materials available through the American Medical Technologists (AMT), including practice tests and review courses.

 Step 4: Consider Specialty Certification